shivamchoudhary/cs4180/programming/hmwk1/python/README.txt

 Error Messages     : Error Messages are Self Explanatory.
 Verification Passed: When the Signed Hash matches.
 Verification Failed: When the Signed Hash does not match.
+Keys Exist         : When the Keys exist the method RSA_gen(mode) from Common is
+                     not called.
 *References:
         1) Python's Pycrypto Module Documentation https://pythonhosted.org/pycrypto/Crypto.Signature.PKCS1_PSS-module.html